-We've also been to Paris, which is a perfect weekend trip from the UK, (just avoid the riots please!)
-We went to Munich for the Christmas Markets (probably too far a drive for a weekend road trip, but definitely worth a visit!) and we learnt how to road trip around Mexico, seeing some INCREDIBLE places on our travels, like ancient Mayan ruins and swimming in cenotes.
+We’ve also been to Paris, which is a perfect weekend trip from the UK, (just avoid the riots please!)
+We went to Munich for the Christmas Markets (probably too far a drive for a weekend road trip, but definitely worth a visit!) and we learnt how to rent a car and drive around Mexico, seeing some INCREDIBLE places on our travels, like ancient Mayan ruins and swimming in cenotes.

 But the biggest change has been the ability to see family more.
 One of the reasons for leaving my job was to be able to spend more time with my family- and I’ve definitely been able to do that.

 It’s funny, reading that back it all sounds utterly perfect- but this year has been one of the most stressful we’ve ever had; which sadly is saying something!
 Trying to juggle travel, Mr WB’s work commitments, Jade’s college, University visits, puppy and all our other commitments has been tough this year- and I think we both admit that we got the balance wrong most of the time- it felt like hard work!
 Even when we were travelling, we spent too much time working, and not enough time enjoying the beauty and fun around us- and that’s entirely our fault.

 So, in 2019 we’re hoping to change that.
 We’re hoping to find more balance and feel more relaxed as we enjoy our adventures- even if it means not travelling so far and enjoying places a little closer to home for a year.